AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-17-junctionbox.md

 # IV.
 Mitigation

 Several inspection method enable to detect junction box failures.
 Monitoring tools might detect a loss in performance in case of short-circuit or open-circuit configurations from the junction box failures [11].

-Then, visual inspection is the common way to identify junction box failures [4], [11].

-Higher resistive effects in the junction box or mismatches can be detected with an infrared camera [4], [11].
+Then, visual inspection is the common way to identify junction box failures [4], [11].Higher resistive effects in the junction box or mismatches can be detected with an infrared camera [4], [11].

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/jbox_images/infrared.PNG"
-    width="65%">
+    width="45%">
     <figcaption> Figure 7: Infrared imaging of a hotspot Jbox due to loose electric connection inside [12] </figcaption>
 &nbsp;
 </div>